ABOUT LINDA FRANK, RF, NBCR

 STATE and NATIONAL BOARD CERTIFIED REFLEXOLOGIST IN TACOMA, FEDERAL WAY & UNIVERSITY PLACE WA

 National Board Certified Reflexologist (American Reflexology Certification Board [ARCB]).

-Tacoma’s first Washington state-licensed Reflexologist under a new law enacted in 2013 that aims to stop the human trafficking and other illicit activities practiced by some of the many facilities that have sprung up in recent years proffering low-cost, on the spot "foot massage"* and "reflexology". (click here to read of recent arrests at South Sound foot massage parlors)
+Tacoma’s first Washington state-licensed Reflexologist under a new law enacted in 2013 that aims to stop the human trafficking and other illicit activities practiced by some of the many facilities that have sprung up in recent years proffering low-cost, on the spot "foot massage"* and "reflexology". (one of several stories here about such South Sound foot massage parlors)

 Highest level diploma from Seattle Reflexology & Massage Center (Advanced Professional Level II, formerly called "Certificate of Mastery").

 Third 3-day intensive in the Manzanares Method of reflexology with Dr. Jesus Manzanares, March 2017.
 Total # of hours in Manzanares Method to date: 72

 Cadaver anatomy for licensed healthcare practitioners, at Bastyr University with Dr. Rebecca Love (Feb.
 2017)

 Advanced intensive in reflexology for those with heart conditions with Danish master reflexologists Dorthe Krogsgaard and Peter Lund Frandsen of Touchpoint Advanced Reflexology Workshops (Oct.
 2016, Seattle, WA)